alexlemons/blockchain-rust/notes.md

 By changing the nonce we can eventually generate a hash that matches the difficulty.
 The blockchain miners are finding a hash that matches the difficulty. (one miner calculates correct nonce ~ 10min and receives reward for creating new block)

-The most significant 16 bytes of the hash (converted to u128) must be lower than the difficulty (u128) before the block is considered valid
+The most significant 16 bytes of the hash (converted to u128) must be lower than the difficulty (u128) before the block is considered valid.

 An increased difficulty results in a more secure network.
 Difficulty is adjusted depending on the hash power / number of miners on the network.